IRTF-HRPC/drafts/draft-feminism.md

 ** This document aims to describe how internet standrds and protocols and its implementatios have different effects on diverse groups and communities use.
 As well as some protocol can be enabler for a especific human right while possibly restricting another [rfc8280], any human rights enbler protocol may imply greater vulnerabilities for specific groups.

+** the experience and learnings of the feminist movement as a frame of reference to build a more just internet, and that recognizes differences

+it is neccesary to recognize that some of the terms that have been used in the IETF context have alternative meanings in the wide range social context.
+Is it enough to talk about ‘security’ as a technical issue only?
+Or adversary?

+** Debate about influence on internet in making a better society [rfc8280] that is not what we want, but visibilizing standards and protocols based threats and vulnerabilities for specific groups.

 ** What is the need inside the IETF?
 To recognize that every discourse, practice, decision with regard to internet infraestructure, standards and protocols, directly or indirectly may affect internet users rights around the world.

 ** Why feminism and not gender?
-Because of the existance of Feminist Principles of the Internet [gender and sexual rights lens on critical internet-related rights // framework for women's movements to articulate and explore issues related to technology], which are built in a bottom up way by the feminist movement.
+Because of the existance of Feminist Principles of the Internet [gender and sexual rights lens on critical internet-related rights // framework for women's movements to articulate and explore issues related to technology], which are built bottom up by the feminist movement.

+"people who are negatively discriminated against on the basis of their gender and/or their sexuality

+ "the specificity of the threats to women and queer people, whose bodies and manifestations are already under strong, albeit sometimes invisible, social, cultural and political surveillance.

+"The principles were not designed as a set of rules or recommendations, but as an articulation of key issues with feminist policies and approaches, in order to begin to investigate.
+They express the kind of internet that we would like to have, and with whose conformation we are going to collaborate. and imagination."

 ** Why feminism and not diversity?